 Project Summary

 AMSAT wishes to participate in a ride-share opportunity as a hosted amateur radio payload on the Wide Field of View (WFOV) geosynchronous satellite currently being designed by Millennium Space Systems for the USAF Remote Sensing Program Office (USAF SMC/RS).
-This request is for a study to be conducted by Millennium Space Systems to determine feasibility of the ride-share to determine the effects on the existing design.
+A study shall be conducted by Millennium Space Systems to determine feasibility of the ride-share to determine the effects on the existing design.

 Study Statement of Work